 Apple and muffins go together like not many other things.
 I don’t know what it is but it just works so these healthy apple almond butter muffins have got the goods.
 You can serve these up as a breakfast muffin or enjoy them as your afternoon tea when the kids aren’t looking.

 The sweet tart taste of cranberries is a perfect choice for some sweet treat muffins.
 This cranberry muffin recipe is a delicious combination of flavours and one the kids are sure to love you serving up.
 This is also a great one to bake and take for morning tea with friends.

 Healthy Hidden Veggie Muffins

-Getting kids to each vegetables can be all sorts of fun as a parent, and let’s be honest for a second…. how many of us are getting our daily vegetable requirement?
-I am guilty of not always hitting mine, so healthy hidden veggie movies are a sneaky but delicious way to get more vegetables into our diets.
+Getting kids to each vegetable can be all sorts of fun as a parent, and let’s be honest for a second…. how many of us are getting our daily vegetable requirement?
+I am guilty of not always hitting my goal, so healthy hidden veggie movies are a sneaky but delicious way to get more vegetables into our diets.

 Some of these healthy vegetable muffin recipes are sweet muffins, while others are savoury.
 Either way, they are perfect for school lunch boxes ideas or after school snacks!

 Whoever would have thought – pumpkin and chocolate.
 Especially mixed with banana but these pumpkin banana chocolate chip muffins are everything!
-Hidden veggie, fruit… and chocolate!
-Yeah I’m totally sold!
-These make a great after school treat or a quick energy boosting snack for school lunches.
-Or for sneaky 3pm cravings for us mums!
+Hidden veggie muffins for toddlers and kids, fruit… and chocolate!
+Yeah, I’m totally sold!
+These make a great after school treat or quick energy boosting snack for school lunches.
+Or for sneaky 3 pm cravings for us mums!

 SPINACH CHOCOLATE CHIP MUFFINS